What to expect from a newborn photography session with Karen Kimmins Newborn Photography in Wellington, Somerset.

 Sessions typically last 2 - 4 hours, so plenty of time for feeding, comforting and to allow for a few varied set-ups and parent portraits if wanted.

-If there are specific props or set-ups you want, please notify me before the day of your session (you will have filled out a session style form previous to your session), I will have these ready for the day, or I will have chosen three props using your favourite colours for you to choose from.
+If there are specific props or set-ups you want, please notify me before the day of your session (you will have filled out a session style form previous to your session), I will have these ready for the day, or if you do not specify, I will chose three props using your favourite colours for you to choose from.

 The session will be held in my living/dining room (until I get my dream studio!!)
 Please sit back and relax when you can, make yourself at home & grab the TV remote!
 Or feel free to bring along a book or iPad or something of that nature to pass the time while your bundle of joy is being photographed.